DIVISION OF BUSINESS

 All students taking classes offered/taught by the Division of Business are required to read and agree to the terms of this Student Code of Ethics.
 Student with a major or minor in a Business Discipline are expected to abide by the terms of this Student Code of Ethics in all classes, whether or not offered/taught by the Division of Business.
 Failure to so agree may result in removal from the class.
 Failure to abide by this Student Code of Ethics may result in disciplinary action as set forth later in this code.

-Business students and students taking Business classes are expected to have the highest standards of integrity regarding their academic pursuits.
+Business students and students taking Business classes are expected to have high standards of integrity regarding their academic pursuits.

 The Northwestern Oklahoma State University Student Handbook provides on page 124 (2009-2010 edition):